 1. Use Lukewarm Water

 It is very tempting to go for hot showers when the temperature is dipping.
 But if you love your skin, avoid them.
 Instead, use lukewarm water to shower and wash your face.
-Hot showers dry your skin quickly, and if you do not moisturize it immediately, your skin can develop cracks and winter eczema.
-Once you have taken a lukewarm shower, apply a moisturizer that contains hyaluronic acid and ceramides.
+Hot showers dry your skin quickly, and if you do not moisturize it immediately, your skin can develop cracks and winter eczema (2).
+Once you have taken a lukewarm shower, apply a moisturizer that contains hyaluronic acid and ceramidesi XA class of naturally occurring fats or lipids that holds skin cells firmly together in the uppermost layers of the skin. .
 This will keep the moisture barrier intact and prevent dryness.

 2. Stay Hydrated

 Be it inside your home or outside, the air is drier in winter.
 And as a result, water evaporates from your body easily.
 Hence, you need to keep your skin hydrated.
-An easy way to keep it hydrated is by drinking lots of water.
-Though you might not feel as thirsty during winters as the other seasons, you need to maintain your regular water intake.
-You can also install a humidifier to manage the moisture level in your home.
+You can take hot water steam or also install a humidifier to manage the moisture level in your home (3).
 This will certainly keep your skin happy.

 3. Choose Skin Care Products Wisely

-Avoid masks and peels, astringent lotions, and any product that contains alcohol as they make your skin dry during winters.
+Avoid masks and peels, astringent lotions, and any product that contains alcohol as they make your skin dry during the winter.

 4. Protect Your Skin

-You need to protect your skin from the cold wind or snow or rain if you are stepping out in winter.
-So, wear gloves and caps and do not forget your sunscreen lotion.
-The warm sun rays feel pleasant, but the UV rays can damage your skin a lot.
+Your skin needs protection from the cold wind or snow or rain if you are stepping out in winter.
+So, wear gloves, caps, and hats and do not forget your sunscreen lotion.
+The warm sun rays feel pleasant, but the UV rays can still damage your skin a lot.
 Choose a sunscreen that has titanium dioxide or zinc oxide.
-Also, avoid going outside immediately after you have washed your hands or after a shower.
-Wait for the skin to dry because damp skin tends to crack easily in the cold.

 Exfoliating the skin helps in getting rid of dead cells.
-But you have to be careful during winters because your skin barrier is already compromised due to the dry and cold weather.
-And you don’t want to lose it with excess exfoliation.
-Exfoliating your skin once a week is fine – this helps in boosting skin regeneration and better product absorption.
-Also, you should exfoliate depending on your skin type.
-If you have very dry skin, avoid exfoliating at all.
+You have to be careful during winters because your skin barrier is already compromised due to the dry and cold weather.
+Exfoliating your skin once a week is fine – this helps in boosting skin regenerationi XA natural process where the dead skin cells fall away from the top layer, revealing new skin cells. and better product absorption (5).
+Also, exfoliation you should exfoliate depending on your skin type.
+If you have very dry skin, exfoliate your skin lightly.
 If you have combination and oily skin, once a week is fine.

 6. Don’t Forget The Hands

-The skin on your hands is thinner and has fewer oil glands as compared to the skin on any other body part.
+The skin on your hands has fewer oil glands as compared to the skin on any other body part.
 That’s why moisture escapes from your hands quickly, making them prone to cracks and itchiness.
-Apply a moisturizer and wear woolen gloves whenever you are going out.
-If you are allergic to wool, wear thin cotton gloves and then wear the woolen ones over them.
+Apply a moisturizer before you go out.

 7. Care For Your Feet

-Choose glycerin-based creams and petroleum jelly to moisturize your feet.
+Choose glycerin-based creams and petroleum jelly to moisturize your feet (6).
 Also, make sure you exfoliate the skin on your feet occasionally so that it can absorb the moisturizer easily.